 There’s almost nothing more irritating than your technology not functioning when you need it to.
 On a rainy day when you can’t play outside, you might try to stream movies, but sometimes your connection seems just as bogged down by the poor weather as you are.
 Could the mist be clogging up cyberspace?
 Is the snow freezing your system’s circuits?
 Does weather affect internet speeds?

-If you’re concerned that poor weather is negatively affecting your internet, read this before calling a service professional.
+If you’re concerned that poor weather negatively affects your internet plan, read this before calling a service professional.
 The trouble may be less weather-related than you think.

 Why is my internet so slow in poor weather?